Tony177/NetworkSecurity-Project/C01_GeneralLab/README.md

 And we don't have any access to the Web network

 # Instruction: what to do

+You can start connecting to the pentesting PC with SSH using 2222 port

 1. Footprinting: gather information online about the organization
 2. Scanning: scan vulnerable point of access